Egypt's Sisi poised for third term as Gaza distracts from economic troubles | Politics

 The constitution was amended in 2019, extending the presidential term to six years from four, and allowing Sisi to stand for a third term.
 But the economy has faltered, with the state crowding out the private sector and sovereign debt ballooning after a spending spree on infrastructure mega-projects including a new capital east of Cairo.

-Grumbles about living conditions have not gone away, however.
+Grumbles about the economy have not gone away, however.
 "I would've voted for the guy who passed away," said one man outside the Cairo building housing the Sisi campaign headquarters, referring to Mubarak.
 "We are also people.
 Living under these difficult conditions, life is tough."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)